christianh814/openshift-cluster-config-expand/README.md

 This is to show you can load in core components from one repo and use `kustomize` to modify it/add to it for your specifc cluster with anotherin a GitOps method of managing clusters.

 This repo sets up OpenShift with Day 2 thingys via Argo CD.
-It also uses Dex (unsupported) for Authentication with OpenShift.
+It also uses Dex for Authentication with OpenShift.

 ## Installing ArgoCD